-We also have responsibilities under the Maltese Companies Act, 1995 to report to you if, in our opinion:
+We also have responsibilities:

-- The information given in the directors' report is not consistent with the financial statements. - Adequate accounting records have not been kept, or that returns adequate for our audit have not been received from branches not visited by us. - The financial statements are not in agreement with the accounting records and returns. - We have not received all the information and explanations we require for our audit. - Certain disclosures of directors' remuneration specified by law are not made in the financial statements, giving the required particulars in our report. - Under the listing rules to review the statement made by the directors that the business is a going concern together with supporting assumptions or qualifications as necessary.
+- under the Maltese Companies Act (Cap.
+386) to report to you if, in our opinion: - Adequate accounting records have not been kept, or that returns adequate for our audit have not been received from branches not visited by us. - The financial statements are not in agreement with the accounting records and returns. - · We have not received all the information and explanations we require for our audit. - Certain disclosures of directors' remuneration specified by law are not made in the financial statements, giving the required particulars in our report. - under the Listing Rules to review the statement made by the directors that the business is a going concern together with supporting assumptions or qualifications as necessary.